 When all demigods were defeated by Mahishasura, they, along with Lord Brahma, went to see Lord Vishnu and prayed to Him to find a way to kill the demon.
 Lord Vishnu, knowing the nature of the boon, said that since the task can only be accomplished by a woman, let there be a woman who will become the death of Mahishasura.

 Her face was created by the grace of Lord Shiva.
 Her eyes were an aspect of Agni.
-Vayu’s power created her ears.
+Vayu’s power created Her ears.
 Her nose was created by Kubera’s grace.
 Her teeth were from Brahma’s power.
-Her lower lips were created by Surya’s lustre.
+Her lower lips were created by Surya’s luster.
 Her upper lips were from Kartikeya’s (Skanda) grace.
 Her arms and shoulders possessed the power of Vishnu.
 Her fingers were created from the power of the Vasus.
-Her hips were created by Indra’s lustre.
-Her thighs and knees were from Varuna’s lustre.
+Her hips were created by Indra’s luster.
+Her thighs and knees were from Varuna’s luster.
 Her backside was of the earth.

 Lord Vishnu said, “Let us all give all our attributes and our special weapons to this great lady.
 Let us arm her suitably for battle.
 Let her be endowed with our strength, to slay the evil Asura.”

 Vishwakarma gave Her ear drops, shoulder ornaments and bracelets.
 Tvashta gave Her jewels known as Nuparas which were decked with thousands of priceless gems.
 The King of the oceans gave Her many necklaces and rings.
 Varuna gave Her a garland of ever-blooming Lotus flowers and a garland known as Vaijayanti.
 Himavan (King of mountains) gave Her many priceless gems and a lion for her to mount on.